danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 printer.hasInvoked(printer.printRef, numberOfTimes: 2)  // => false
 ```

-MockingKit has a bunch of handly inspection alternatives, like checking if a function has been invoked or not, how many times, with what arguments, what it returned, etc.
+MockingKit has a bunch of handly inspection alternatives, like checking if a function has been invoked, how many times, with what arguments, what it returned, etc.

 ### Registering return values

+MockingKit lets you register custom return values for any mocked function.
+This lets you easily configure the mock to return any value you want.

-Say that we have a protocol that has a function that returns a value:
+For instance, say that a protocol has a function that returns a value:

 ```swift
 protocol StringConverter {